 The Weymouth and Portland catchment has not experienced significant pollution events in the past three years.

 New developments can cause an increase in wastewater requiring conveyance and treatment.
 Improvements to the foul sewer system to support new development will be assessed by Wessex Water developers' group and infrastructure charges paid by new developments will fund required upgrades to ensure sewer flooding risk is not increased.

-Developments can also increase the area contributing to rainwater runoff to the urban drainage networks, whether it is a surface water or combined sewer, causing an increased risk in surface water or combined sewer flooding.
-Best practice is to utilise sustainable drainage systems (SuDS).
+Developments can also increase the area contributing to rainwater runoff to the urban drainage networks, whether it is a surface water or combined sewer, causing an increase risk in surface water and potentially sewer flooding.
+Best practice is to utilise Sustainable Drainage Systems (SuDS).
 We have a policy that surface water connections to the foul sewer system is not permitted.

-The local planning authority of Weymouth and West Dorset are undertaking a review of their adopted local plan (2015).
-The local plan allocates large site developments at Chickerell and Upwey and further development in the town centre and sites at Redland and Broadwey.
+The new unitary authority of Dorset Council is preparing a Local Plan, which will replace the adopted Local Plan (2015).
+The Local Plan allocates large site developments at Chickerell and Upwey and further development in the town centre and sites at Redland and Broadwey.
 Redevelopment at the former Osprey Quay and Hardy complex have contributed to the housing needs for Portland.
-The issues and options paper (2017), forming part of the review, explores further development in Chickerell, Wyke Oliver Farm, Upwey and South of Wey Valley and the eastern end of Western street and south of Southwell in Portland.
+The Issues and Options consultation (2017), explores further development in Chickerell, Wyke Oliver Farm, Upwey and South of Wey Valley and the eastern end of Western street and south of Southwell in Portland.
 Options are explored to maintain or vary the recent growth in Weymouth and Portland of 150 and 45 dwellings per annum respectively.